davidfetter/weighted_mean/doc/weighted_stats.md

 This extension provides weighted statistical aggregate functions for PostgreSQL.
 It is based on the work of Ronan Dunklau and Peter Eisentraut in the weighted_mean package.
+Thanks as usual to Andrew Gierth, who showed how to do these things efficiently.

 The weighted stats are defined as two-column aggregation functions.
-The first column contains the measure to be averaged, the second contains the weight of each measure.
+The first column contains the measure to be used.
+The second contains the weight of each measure.

 This extension is implemented as a C library.